Family Health|Infants and Toddlers

 Pneumonia treatment

-Treatment for pneumonia depends on several factors.
+Treatment depends on several factors.
 These include what caused your pneumonia, how severe your symptoms are, how healthy you are overall, and your age.

 For bacterial pneumonia, your doctor will probably prescribe antibiotics.
 Most of your symptoms should improve within a few days.
 A cough can last for several weeks.
 Be sure to follow your doctor’s directions carefully.
 Take all the antibiotic medicine that your doctor prescribes.
 If you don’t, some bacteria may stay in your body.
 This can cause your pneumonia to come back.
 It can also increase your risk of antibiotic resistance.